 Simply get a clean towel and get ready to use it once you’re done washing the lettuce.
 Get your lettuce out of the water and place it in a bowl or on top of a sheet pan.

 Transfer the lettuce to an area that gives you enough room to work and dry it off.
-Now pat the lettuce down with a clean towel so that you can get rid of the water.
+Now pat it down with a clean towel so that you can get rid of the water.

 It’ll be necessary to be a bit meticulous if you want to ensure that the lettuce is as dry as it can be.
 This might take a bit of time, too, but it’s easy to do.

 Keep patting the lettuce down and you’ll be able to get it dry.
-You should be able to look at the lettuce and touch it with your fingers to see if it’s still wet.
+You should be able to look at it and touch it with your fingers to see if it’s still wet.

 5 – Lay Lettuce Leaves on a Paper Towel